Jennifer Holmes Weier

 Over the years, Penny has also been an active volunteer.
 Her volunteer experience includes the Canadian Soccer Association, the Windsor Family Health Team, the National Youth Orchestra of Canada, the Trillium Chapter of the Canadian Society of Association Executive and the Distress Centres of the Toronto, among others.

-Mike Beauchesne is the Executive Director of the Dave Smith Youth Treatment Centre in Ottawa.
-He has been with the DSYTC for more than two decades and has worked in various clinical and leadership capacities during his tenure, including: Addiction Therapist, Clinical Coordinator and Executive VP – Clinical Services.
-A strong proponent of evidence-based practices and the personal and professional development of self and others, Mike enjoys working with a local, regional, provincial and national focus to help improve the lives of those who are impacted by mental health and addiction issues.
-In addition to his role with AMHO, Mike advises and participates on various committees, including the Kids Come First Ontario Health Team (OHT) where he is a member of the Steering Committee and is Co-Chair of the Mental Health, Addictions and Substance Use Health working group.
+Mike Beauchesne is the President & CEO of the Dave Smith Youth Treatment Centre in Ottawa, a 30-bed live-in and aftercare treatment program serving youth, 13-21 years of age.
+He has been with the DSYTC for more than 23 years and has worked in various clinical and leadership capacities during his tenure, including: Addiction Therapist, Clinical Coordinator and Executive VP – Clinical Services.
+A strong proponent of evidence-based practices and the personal and professional development of self and others, Mike enjoys working with a local, regional, provincial and national focus to help improve the lives of those who are impacted by mental health, addiction and substance use health issues.
+In addition to his role with AMHO, Mike advises and participates on various committees, including the Kids Come First Ontario Health Team (OHT) where he is a member of the Steering Committee and past Co-Chair of the Mental Health, Addictions and Substance Use Health working group.

 Mike possesses an Honours degree in Psychology from Carleton University, an M.Ed.
 (Counselling) from the University of Ottawa and an MBA from Carleton’s Sprott School of Business.
 Mike is also a Certified Canadian Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association.